pathdata/UNMaSk/HE_cell_detection/readme.md

 ## HE cell detection pipeline

-1. Cells are trained using distance regularized dense inception network.
+This pipeline will detect cell from the given tiles using trained distance regularized dense inception network.